 Your immune system is a complex network of cells, tissues and organs that work together to protect your body from infections and diseases.
 Modern medicine has also provided tools for maintaining health, like vaccines and immunizations.
-We can also actively work to not get sick by washing our hands and avoiding germs.
+We can also actively work to avoid getting sick by washing our hands and avoiding germs.
 In addition, research studies have shown that lifestyle behaviors and certain vitamins and supplements may help to keep your immune system strong.
 Let’s look at the recommendations.

 Immune-Strengthening Lifestyle Strategies